| Title: | Formal Concept Analysis |

 FormalContext$is_closed(S)

-of attributes
+SA Set of attributes

-is closed in this formal context.
+TRUE if the set S is closed in this formal context.

 clarify()